utra-robosoccer/soccerbot/CONTRIBUTING.md

 ## Unit testing

-TODO: link to wiki on mockable interfaces

 1. All hardware and OS-related functions must be in wrapper classes which inherit from an interface class (i.e. abstract class) to facilitate mocking.
 These hardware-facing classes should not have data members, only functions.
 See our [wiki page on mocking](https://github.com/utra-robosoccer/soccer-embedded/wiki/Tutorial:-Mocking-hardware-with-GMock) for how to do this.
-2. The test driver for a component must follow a name of the form \<component\>_test.cpp.
+2. The test driver for a component must follow a name of the form \<component\>Test.cpp.

 ## General Development